BetaHydri/Get-LocalUpdateStatus/README.md

 # Get-LocalUpdateStatus

-A PowerShell function that enumerates Windows Updates (both installed and missing) on local or remote computers and returns detailed update information as PowerShell objects. **Now includes the ability to download update files directly from Microsoft, support for air-gapped environments through export/import functionality, and WSUS offline scanning using wsusscn2.cab!**
+A PowerShell function that enumerates Windows Updates (both installed and missing) on local or remote computers and returns detailed update information as PowerShell objects. **Now features an enhanced batch download-first-then-install workflow with comprehensive progress visualization, support for air-gapped environments through export/import functionality, and WSUS offline scanning using wsusscn2.cab!**

 ## Description